ITJohan/over-engineered-todo-list/README.md

-# Over Engineered Todo List
+# Over Engineered TODO List

 ## Purpose
 The purpose of this project is to learn the following technologies: